Toxic Work Environment Lawyers

 Do I need evidence before speaking with a lawyer?

 No. A consultation can help you identify what evidence may matter and what steps to take next.
-If you already have documents, emails, text messages, policies, or a severance package, bring them to the consultation.
+If you already have documents, emails, text messages, policies, a termination letter, or a severance package, bring them to the consultation.

 Do you help employers with toxic workplace allegations?